 Shortly after your baby's cord blood and cord tissue have been collected, call 888-917-7447 to let us know your StemCare® collection kit is ready for pick up.

-Our direct medical courier service is available 24/7/365 to retrieve your baby's specimens from your hospital room and deliver them safely to our laboratory for processing.
+Our direct medical courier service is available 24/7/365 to retrieve your baby's specimens from your hospital room and quickly deliver them safely to our laboratory for processing.

 Most cord blood banks that advertise the use of a medical courier service will either: